shanudjn/shahazad-blog/content/blog/LinkedIn-Scraping/index.md

 1. ### Logging into LinkedIn
     At first we go to the LogIn page where wefind the selectors for our username and password, open chrome developer tools `ctrl+shift+i`.
     After inspecting the username and password firld we see that the filed are assigned an id.
-    Remeneber if you find are struggling with the code, the link to the repository is given above.
+    Remember if you are struggling with the code, the link to the repository is given above.
     Have a look at the picture below : </br>
     ![login screenshot](./login.png)